 Carolina Panthers at Kansas City Chiefs (+3.5)

 The Panthers are coming off a Monday night win in Philly, leaving the team to play on short rest.
 Kansas City fell to 1-10, but gave the Broncos a good fight last week.
 The Chiefs will be mourning the loss of teammate Jovan Belcher, who apparently shot his girlfriend, then committed suicide.
 The loss of a teammate can have both positive and negative effects on a team.
 But in the end, the biggest key in this game is still Kansas City’s fourth-ranked run offense (145.6 ypg) versus Carolina’s rush defense.
 Last week, Bryce Brown torched Carolina’s run defense.
-KC’s run game has been even better statistically, and when playing at home, I expect more success in that department.
+KC’s run game has been even better statistically, and when playing at home, I expect more success.
 The Chiefs’ pass defense has yielded 22 TD’s, but Cam Newton has been streaky.
 Also, with Jonathan Stewart out, Kansas City can focus more on Carolina’s pass game.
 The Chiefs are at home and have played better football over the last few weeks, staying close with better teams in Pittsburgh and Denver.
-That’s why I see this one coming down to a late field goal – and I’m taking the Chiefs and the points.
+A late field goal decides it – and I’m taking the Chiefs and the points.

 KP’s Pick: Kansas City